loic425/pole-position-on-the-grid/pages/06_grid_component.md

 *Loïc*

 Live demo of our Live Component grid

-Pagination : Change pages without refreshing the whole page / URL Number of items / rows to display
+Pagination : Change pages without refreshing the whole page.

+It also changes the Number of items with the same UX.
 -->

 ---